garth-c/r_exploratory_classification_modeling/README.md

 # Exploratory classification modeling using R

 ## Project Description

+Business Objective:
+To classify customer data into one of two groups for the specific purpose of label prediction: churn or not churn.
+Once the model is built, apply it to new customer data that is obtained to generate this same prediction label.

-In this binary classification project, I dive deep into the world of machine learning with a focus on solving problems with two distinct outcomes - henc: binary.
+For this demo, I dive deeper into the world of machine learning with a focus on predicting two distinct outcomes - hence: binary.
 Using the R programming language, I explore various supervised learning algorithms tailored for binary classification tasks.
-The main goal is to accurately predict one of the two possible classes based on a set of input features.
+From a machine learning perspective, the main goal is to accurately predict one of the two possible classes based on a set of input features.

-The specific objective of this brief demo is to explore a subset of a customer churn data from Kaggle.com to identify potentially effective predictor variables as well as explore relationship between the predictor variable data.
+As part of this demo, I will explore the predictor variables and the nature of the relationship with the response variable data.
 Since this data was already put together in the same file by Kaggle.com, my base assumption is that the predictor variables are reasonably valid predictors for the response variable.
 Thus, the goal of this exercise is to validate this assumption.
 A description of the variables used in this demo is below.

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/b4f3d514-ccaf-46e8-ba0e-a8c794320da3)